 Trekaroo generates revenue from purchases made through links to our partner brands.

 We are big fans of musical theater.
 As a former high-school theater teacher and current in-the-wings theater mom, I can belt out pretty much every show tune and encourage my kids to devour as much live theater as possible.
 Although tickets can be pricey, there is little I would rather spend my money on than the chance to see a live, Broadway-style production.
 But you don’t have to be quite this obsessive to enjoy the art form.
-Here are the musicals to see with kids in 2017, organized by age-appropriateness for handy reference.
+Here are some musicals to see with kids, organized by age-appropriateness for handy reference.

 Best Broadway Musicals to See with Kids

 Frozen – Live at the Hyperion

 Age Recommendation: All ages